Guru Maneyo Granth: Adi Granth to Guru Granth Sahib

 "Under the order of the Immortal, the Path was created.
 All Sikhs are ordered to accept the Granth as their Guru.

 Consider the Guru Granth as an embodiment of the Gurus.
 Those who want to meet the Lord, can find Him in its hymns.
 The Pure shall rule, and no rebels will exist, The areas and people who are missing will be reunited, those who take refuge in it will be saved."

 He also offered his obeisance to the sacred Granth, thus conveying his Light to it.
 This historic development which took place in October 1708 ensured that the order of the Khalsa brotherhood always remained an abiding force for Sikh Panth unity.

+As per the contemporary Bhatt Vahis, the guruship was passed onto the scripture in the following manner:

+Guru Gobind Singh, the Tenth Prophet, son of Guru Tegh Bahadur, grandson of Guru Hargobind, great-grandson of Guru Arjan, of the family of Guru Ram Das, Surajbansi Gosal clan, Sodhi Khatri resident of Anandpur, Parganah Kahlur, now at Nander, in the Godavari country, in the Deccan, asked Bhai Daya Singh, on Buddhvar [Wednesday] Katik chauth, shukla pakkh, samvat 1765 [6 October 1708] to fetch Sri Granth Sahib.
+In obedience to his orders, Daya Singh brought the Granth Sahib.
+The Guru placed before it five paise and a coconut and bowed his head before it.
+He said to the congregation, 'It is my commandment: own Sri Granth Ji in my place.
+Whosoever acknowledges it thus will obtain her/his reward.
+The Guru will rescue that Sikh.
+Know this as the truth.'